Online Engineering Programs Home

 Step Four: Gain Work Experience and Pursue Continuing Education (Timeline Varies)

 After earning your master’s degree, it’s time to gain some valuable real-world experience.
-Engineering project management roles carry a huge amount of responsibility, and it likely will not be possible to lead large projects straight out of school.
-At this stage of their careers, engineering project managers should focus on gaining all the experience they can, putting their fundamental skills to practice, and building a resume of successful team projects.
+Engineering project management roles carry a huge amount of responsibility, and it will likely be impossible to lead large projects straight out of school.
+At this stage of their careers, engineering project managers should focus on gaining all the experience they can, putting their fundamental skills into practice, and building a resume of successful team projects.

-One such option is a course in project management for engineers and technical professionals, hosted by the American Society of Mechanical Engineers (ASME).
+One such option is a project management course for engineers and technical professionals hosted by the American Society of Mechanical Engineers (ASME).
 During the three-day course, students learn to discern between projects, programs, and sub-projects; employ integrated case studies to create deliverables; identify techniques and outputs such as critical path, schedule compression, fast-tracking, and resource leveling; and apply project scheduling concepts such as the Activity Gantt Chart, resource-gram, and histogram.

 Step Five: Become a Professional Engineer (Four Years)

-After gaining four years of professional experience, and having passed the FE exam and earned a master’s degree, you are eligible to sit for licensure as a professional engineer (PE).
+After gaining four years of professional experience, passing the FE exam, and earning a master’s degree, you can sit for licensure as a professional engineer (PE).

 Step Six: Achieve Professional Certification (Timeline Varies)

 After you have gained some real-world experience, the next step is to achieve professional certification.
-Professional certifications specifically dedicated to project management can set you apart and identify you as an expert in this sub-discipline of engineering.
+Professional certifications dedicated to project management can set you apart and identify you as an expert in this engineering sub-discipline.

 The industry standard for certification is the Project Management Institute (PMI), which offers both the Certified Associate in Project Management (CAPM) and Project Management Professional (PMP) certifications.